sux21/Experimental_Evolution/README.md

 samtools fasta "$i" > "$sample" done
 ```
-**Rename fasta header for the 56 original strains and combine all fasta files into one**
+**Rename fasta header for the 56 original strains with sample name, and combine all genomes into one file**
 ```
 #!/bin/bash
 for i in /home/xingyuan/rhizo_ee/find_most_probable_ancestors_all/ASSEMBLY/Rht*fasta; do